linkerd/website/linkerd.io/content/blog/serverless-service-mesh-with-knative.md

 Clicking on any of the namespace will display the pods and deployments in the namespace, with the metrics for each of them.

-You can also click the Grafana logo on the right side to see the Grafana dashboards associated with the metrics.
+You can also click the Grafana logo on the right side to see the [Grafana](https://grafana.com/) dashboards associated with the metrics.
 Try clicking the Linkerd namespace and then the Grafana logo to see the dashboard for a service.

-All of the information in the Linkerd CLI and dashboard is generated from the same metrics, so you can pick the interface that you prefer.
+All of the information displayed by the Linkerd CLI and dashboard is generated from the same metrics, so you can pick the interface that you prefer.

 With a configuration like this, you can create as many Knative Services as you want and they will be automatically injected with the Linkerd proxy providing